 5. Inkbird ITH-10 Humidity Monitor

-• Record Max. and Min. values of temperature
+- Accurate: Record Max. and Min. temperature and humidity

 Specifications: